POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

   * - ``BH``
     - The star is a Black Hole.
   * - ``massless_remnant``
-    - The star exploded or merged and only a single star is left.
+    - The star exploded or merged.
+Only its companion is left as a single star.

 Basic example
 ~~~~~~~~~~~~~